RayanInCode/ip/docs/README.md

 ---

-# Duke Chatbot User Guide
+# Magnemite Chatbot User Guide

-## Duke – Task Management Chatbot
+## Magnemite – Task Management Chatbot

-**Duke** is a simple chatbot that helps you manage your tasks efficiently.
+**Magnemite** is a simple chatbot that helps you manage your tasks efficiently.
 You can add tasks, mark them as done, delete them, and search tasks using easy text commands.

-Duke runs in a command-line interface where you interact with the chatbot by typing commands.
+Magnemite runs in a command-line interface where you interact with the chatbot by typing commands.

 ---